theonejj/ansible-zfs_on_root/roles/zfs_on_root/README.md

 ```

 The only thing you'll be prompted for is the passphrase to decrypt the root pool.
 If entered incorrectly you will be given additional attempts.
 Once entered correctly the connection is closed and system boot sequence proceeds.
 The Dropbear SSH service will not be running once the system has booted.

 ---

+## Known Issues

+1. Task: zfs_on_root : Export all ZFS Pools - Fails:

+    ```text
+    STDERR:
+    cannot export 'rpool': pool is busy
+    ```

+    It can be very difficult to nearly impossible to determine why a pool is busy at search an early stage.
+All mounts are removed, no datasets are shared yet, no users are within the mounted areas.
+Without being able to export the pool cleanly during this process, importing the pool will fail upon first reboot.
+The following work around imports the pool and allows you to resume the boot process.

+    #### Workaround

+    * Power down Live CD Environment
+    * Remove LiveCD media
+    * Power up instance

+    The following error message is now expected:

+    ```bash
+    Importing pool 'rpool' using cachefile. ...
+Failure 1

+    Message: cannot import 'rpool': no such pool available
+    Error: 1

+    Failed to import pool 'rpool'.
+    Manually import the pool and exit.
+    ```

+    At the `(initramfs)` prompt, type the following:

+    ```bash
+    zpool import -f bpool
+    zpool import -f rpool
+    exit
+    ```

+    The system should now resume booting, if ZFS Encryption is enabled it will prompt for the passphrase.

+    * Login as root
+    * Reboot the system again
+    * Confirm it boots cleanly without the pool import error

+    To resume the ansible playbook, you can specify to execute the remaining steps via ansible tags (all at once, or specify one, or a few at a time):

+    ```text
+    --tags="grub_uefi_multi_disk, create_regular_user, full_install, restart_remote_final, final_cleanup, install_drop_bear"
+    ```

+2. Multi-disk SWAP using `mdadm` is not mounted as `/dev/md0` and thus no swap space

+    ```bash
+    $ cat /proc/swaps
+    Filename                             Type       Size    Used    Priority

+    $ free -mh | grep Swap
+    Swap:         0B          0B       0B
+    ```

+    If there is anything incorrect with the configuration file `/etc/mdadm/mdadm.conf` the kernel will attempt to assemble the array and mount it as something like `/dev/md127` the swap is configured to be at `/dev/md0` and will not work until this is corrected.

+    #### Workaround

+    Confirm the device name of the incorrect mdadm device with:

+    ```bash
+    cat /proc/mdstat

+    md127 : active (auto-read-only) raid5 sda2[0] sdc2[3] sdb2[1]
+          2093056 blocks super 1.2 level 5, 512k chunk, algorithm 2 [3/3] [UUU]
+    ```

+    Stop the incorrectly named device:

+    ```bash
+    sudo mdadm -S /dev/md127
+    ```

+    Assemble Array with correct name `/dev/md0` include the device names listed above, they will always end with a `2` based on how ZFS on Root sets up partitions.

+    ```bash
+    mdadm -Av --update=name --run /dev/md0 /dev/sda2 /dev/sdb2 /dev/sdc2
+    ```

+    Confirm the mdadm device name is now correctly showing `md0`:

+    ```bash
+    cat /proc/mdstat

+    md0 : active raid5 sda2[0] sdc2[3] sdb2[1]
+      2093056 blocks super 1.2 level 5, 512k chunk, algorithm 2 [3/3] [UUU]
+    ```

+    This updated the mdadm configuration file, which needs to be added to the kernel initramfs image as follows:

+    ```bash
+    update-initramfs -c -k all
+    ```

+    * Reboot the system

+    SWAP space should now be functional:

+    ```bash
+    $ cat /proc/swaps
+    Filename                                Type            Size    Used    Priority
+    /dev/dm-0                               partition       2093052 0       -2

+    $ free -mh | grep Swap
+    Swap:         2.0Gi          0B       2.0Gi
+    ```

+---